 Please refer to the disclosure notice for information about the affiliate (commissionable) links on this page.

 Best Western Douglas Inn sits at the edge of a commercial area on the southwest side of town beside US 191, a short walk from several large stores including Wal-Mart and Safeway, and just half a mile from the international border.
-The three floor property opened late 2009, and features 69 colorful, nicely-decorated guest rooms, some equipped with a microwave and refrigerator.
+The three floor property features 69 colorful, nicely-decorated guest rooms, some equipped with a microwave and refrigerator.
 Free continental breakfast (plus waffles) is served each morning, while also available are an outdoor pool, hot tub, fitness center, laundry, business center and meeting space for up to 200 people.

-The cheaper of the two chain hotels in Douglas, AZ, is the Motel 6 along 16th Street (US 191) - on the northwest side of town, 1.5 miles from the border with Mexico.
+The most basic of the chain hotels in Douglas, AZ, is the Motel 6 along 16th Street (US 191) - on the northwest side of town, 1.5 miles from the border with Mexico.
 The place has the familiar two story, exterior corridor layout, with its small but clean rooms arranged in three blocks facing the courtyard garden and outdoor pool.
 Some rooms have a refrigerator; wireless internet access is also available (for a small fee).
 There are several restaurants and small stores nearby, though the main shopping center in town is a mile south along 5th Street.